-What Is UNICEF?
+What is UNICEF

 UNICEF was founded in 1946 to help children in countries devastated by World War II.
-UNICEF works in more than 190 countries and has helped save more young lives than any other humanitarian organization.
-Voluntary contributions solely sustain UNICEF's world-changing work.
+Now operating in more than 190 countries and territories, it has helped save more young lives than any other humanitarian organization.
+Its world-changing work is sustained solely by voluntary contributions.

-What Is UNICEF USA?
+What is UNICEF USA

 Your club is affiliated with UNICEF USA.
 Founded in 1947, UNICEF USA is the oldest of 33 worldwide National Committees for UNICEF.
 Together, the national committees raise approximately one-third of the operational budget of UNICEF.
-UNICEF USA prioritizes advocacy, education and fundraising to promote children's rights globally.
+UNICEF USA works for the survival, protection and development of children worldwide through advocacy, education and fundraising for UNICEF's work.

-What Is the UNICEF Clubs Program?
+What is the UNICEF Clubs Program

-The UNICEF Clubs program is a youth-led grassroots movement.
-Our high school and college students in the United States play a vital role as the voice for children everywhere.
-UNICEF Clubs partner with UNICEF USA and activate their local community.
-It is UNICEF USA's goal to support youth-led change to ensure every child is healthy, educated, protected and respected.
-Young people must have a seat at the table to influence decisions that affect them.
+The UNICEF Clubs program is a youth led grassroots movement rooted in a belief that high school and college students in the United States have a vital role to play as the voice for children everywhere.
+UNICEF clubs partner with UNICEF USA to activate their local community by educating, advocating, and fundraising for UNICEF's survival, protection and development work for children in over 190 countries and territories.